Preprocessing module#

 - Parameters:

-data (pd.DataFrame) – Data to interpolate.
+data (pandas.DataFrame) – Source data to interpolate.
 Must have a monotonically increasing index named

 timestamp [ns]

-.other_kind (str, optional) – Kind of interpolation applied on columns of other types, by default
+.other_kind (str, optional) – Kind of interpolation applied on columns of other types, For details see

 .